-Also in June 2009, the FASB issued SFAS No. 167, "Amendments to FASB Interpretation No. 46(R)," to address the effects of the elimination of the qualifying SPE concept in SFAS No. 166, and other concerns about the application of key provisions of consolidation guidance for VIEs.
+In June 2009, the FASB issued Statement of Financial Accounting Standards ("SFAS") No. 167, "Amendments to FASB Interpretation No. 46(R)," to address the effects of the elimination of the qualifying special purpose entity concept and other concerns about the application of key provisions of consolidation guidance for variable interest entities ("VIE"s).
 This Statement was codified into FASB ASC 810-Consolidation.
-More specifically, SFANo.
-167 requires a qualitative rather than a quantitative approach to determine the primary beneficiary of a VIE, it amends certain guidance pertaining to the determination of the primary beneficiary when related parities are involved, and it amends certain guidance for determining whether an entity is a VIE.
+More specifically, SFAS No. 167 requires a qualitative rather than a quantitative approach to determine the primary beneficiary of a VIE, it amends certain guidance pertaining to the determination of the primary beneficiary when related parties are involved, and it amends certain guidance for determining whether an entity is a VIE.
 Additionally, this Statement requires continuous assessments of whether an enterprise is the primary beneficiary of a VIE.
-The Company adopted this Statement on its effective date, January 1, 2010, and it did not have a material impact on the Company's financial position or results of operations.
+The Company adopted this Statement on its effective date, January 1, 2010, and it did not have a material impact on the Company's financial position or results of operation.

 In January 2010, the FASB issued Accounting Standards Update ("ASU") No. 2010-03-Oil and Gas Reserve Estimation and Disclosures.
-This ASU amends the FASB's ASC Topic 932-Extractive Activities-Oil and Gas to align the accounting requirements of this topic with the Securities and Exchange Commission's final rule, "Modernization of the Oil and Gas Reporting Requirements" issued on December 31, 2008.
+This ASU amends the FASB's ASC Topic 932-Extractive Activities-Oil and Gas to align the accounting requirements of this topic with the Securities and

+Exchange Commission's final rule, "Modernization of the Oil and Gas Reporting Requirements" issued on December 31, 2008.
 In summary, the revisions in ASU No. 2010-03 modernize the disclosure rules to better align with current industry practices and expand the disclosure requirements for equity method investments so that more useful information is provided.
 More specifically, the main provisions include the following: